-On March 23, 2016, in the U.S. District Court for the District of Arizona, Ambar Esthela Morales ("Morales") was convicted of violating Section 38 of the Arms Export Control Act (22 U.S.C. § 2778 (2012)) ("AECA").
-Specifically, Morales was convicted of knowingly and willfully attempting to export from the United States to Mexico, 7,942 rounds of 7.62 x 39mm caliber ammunition which were designated as defense articles under Category I of the United States Munition List, without the required U.S. Department of State licenses.
-Morales was sentenced to three years in prison, three years of supervised release, and a \$100 assessment.
+On July 6, 2016, in the U.S. District Court, Eastern District of Virginia, John Francis Stribling ("Stribling") was convicted of violating Section 38 of the Arms Export Control Act (22 U.S.C. § 2778 (2012)) ("AECA").
+Specifically, Stribling was convicted of knowingly and willfully exporting from the United States to Indonesia, two pistols and two rifles designated as defense articles on the United States Munitions List, without the required U.S. Department of State licenses.
+Stribling was sentenced to two years in prison, three years of supervised release, and a \$100 assessment.

-Section 766.25 of the Export Administration Regulations ("EAR" or "Regulations")1 provides, in pertinent part, that "[t]he Director of the Office of Exporter
+Section 766.25 of the Export Administration Regulations ("EAR" or "Regulations")1 provides, in pertinent part, that "[t]he Director of the Office of Exporter Services, in consultation with the Director of the Office of Export Enforcement, may deny the export privileges of any person who has been convicted of a violation of the